s-tikhomirov/s-tikhomirov.github.io/_posts/2021-03-27-lightning-probing.md

 Even though inference of balance of a particular channel might itself be interesting, an attacker might also want to infer payments of a particular node (or between two nodes), or infer the full balance of a victim, or do something else.
 For these scenarios, probing is just a building block.

 In our work, we focus on channel probing in general, without going into much detail about particular attack aims or scenarios.
-We achieve generality by a) having a general attack success metric (see Section #attack-model), and b) evaluating it against 100 random targets nodes in the simulated network (see #evaluation).
+We achieve generality by a) having a general attack success metric (see [Attack model](#attack-model)), and b) evaluating it against 100 random targets nodes in the simulated network (see [Evaluation](#evaluation)).

 While being generic, we understand that an attacker might be interested in two observations:
 1) the maximum amount that can be forwarded between two nodes;